| Practice Description: |

 Law School Honors/Involvement:

-Top of his class; summa cum laude; Order of the Coif; served as a judicial clerk for the Honorable Ronald A. Guzman, United States District Court for the Northern District of Illinois; interned with the United States Attorney’s Office, Northern District of Illinois
+Summa cum laude; Order of the Coif; served as a judicial clerk for the Honorable Ronald A. Guzman, United States District Court for the Northern District of Illinois; interned with the United States Attorney’s Office, Northern District of Illinois

 University of Michigan, economics, 2002